airyhq/airy/docs/docs/concepts/design-principles.md

 > Every service in the system builds their version of reality.

-What we mean is that we do not allow services to talk to each other and share state via internal HTTP calls.
+What we mean is that we do not allow services to talk to each other and share states via internal HTTP calls.
 Let's use an example to clarify: imagine we have a service dealing with `conversations` data that needs `channels` data (see our [glossary](getting-started/glossary.md) for more information) to build a JSON response.
 Many systems would work like this:

 - A client asks for `conversations`
-- the service in charge makes an HTTP internal call to the `channels` service
+- The service in charge makes an HTTP internal call to the `channels` service
 - Once it obtains a response, it merges the data with the `conversations`
 - It returns the data to the client

 In Airy Core, it works like this:

 - A client asks for `conversations`
-- the service in charge has both `conversations` and `channels` data
+- The service in charge has both `conversations` and `channels` data
 - It returns the data to the client

 As each service has their own version of reality (aka it maintains their own